argonne-lcf/inference-endpoints/README.md

 * completions - https://data-portal-dev.cels.anl.gov/resource_server/sophia/vllm/v1/completions

 ## Accessing ALCF Inference Endpoints
-* To access the Inference endpoints, you need to be added to appropriate Globus groups.
-Contact [Benoit Cote](mailto:bcote@anl.gov?subject=Add%20to%20Inference%20Globus%20group) or [Aditya Tanikanti](mailto:atanikanti@anl.gov?subject=Add%20to%20Inference%20Globus%20group) with your Globus email/ID to be added to the Globus group.
+* To access the Inference endpoints, you need to authenticate with Globus using your Argonne or ALCF credentials.

 ## Available Models